WSG23/yosai_intel_dashboard_fresh/README.md

 4. Add tests for new functionality and update documentation when applicable
 5. Optional debug helpers live in `examples/`.
 Run the upload helper with `python examples/debug_upload.py` to validate environment setup
+6. The example CSRF scripts in `examples/` read `SECRET_KEY` from the environment using the `SecretManager`.
+Set this variable in your shell or `.env` file before running them.

 ## 📦 Versioning